hobdrive/tinyexe/README.md

 - UI code was separated from parser
 - Contexts are recursively scoped.
 This allows to declare derived contexts.
+- Syntax update to have logical `and`, `or` operations.
+- Bit functions: rshift, lshift, bitand, bitor, bitxor

 # Grammar details